 The 4+1 Option allows eligible students to start working on their MS degree during their undergraduate years and graduate with an MS in chemical engineering by year five.
 Students are encouraged to plan early for the 4+1 Option to balance the additional 400-level courses with their undergraduate degree requirements.

 Students who apply and are accepted to the coursework-based MS degree must earn a minimum of 32 graduate credit hours.
-At least 18 credits should be courses related to chemical engineering department, and up to 6 credit hours can be from research (optional).
+Up to 6 credit hours can be from research (optional).
 Students who choose this option are required to pass an oral exit exam.
 More details are here under Plan B.

 All students in the MS program must complete the following four core courses, comprising 16 credits: